divio/divio-cloud-docs/background/redirects.rst

 Panel
 <http://support.divio.com/control-panel/projects/using-your-own-domain-with-divio-cloud>`_.
 This includes the ability to set a primary and secondary domains.
-The secondary domains domains will redirect to the primary domain.
+The secondary domains will redirect to the primary domain.

+The domains that are to be redirected to the primary domain can also be managed manually, via :ref:`DOMAIN_REDIRECTS`.

 .. _language_redirects: